Artificial Hip Joint – What Will Be Possible in the Future?

 Regenerative medicine is also becoming a focus:

-• Cartilage replacement through stem cells: With stem cell therapies, worn-out cartilage could be replaced, potentially delaying the need for prosthetics.
+• Cartilage replacement with stem cells: With stem cell therapies, worn cartilage could be replaced, potentially delaying the need for prostheses.

-• Hybrid solutions: Combined therapies with biological and mechanical components are in development.
+• Hybrid solutions: Combined therapies with biological and mechanical components are under development.

 5. Minimally invasive surgical procedures